doomvox/darkroast/README.md

 # The definitely unofficial Raku test suite

-Tests for the Raku programming language in addition to the official "roast".
+These are tests for the Raku programming language in addition to the official "roast" tests.
-This is intended to have a lower barrier to entry than the official tests-- feel free to ask to be added to the Contributors.

 This is a place to test aspects of the Raku programming language that might not be so well covered by the roast tests.
 You might think of it as a test-bed for new tests.

+This is intended to have a lower barrier to entry than the official tests-- feel free to ask to be added to the Contributors.

 ## the official Raku test suite